South Beach Diet Author & History

 Problems with the Glycemic Index

-Here at Phen.com we respect that the South Beach Diet meets important criteria for a healthy diet by emphasizing vegetables, fruit, lean protein and whole grains while not omitting any major food group, however we would appreciate more information on how effective the diet is and how easy it is to follow.
+The South Beach Diet meets important criteria for a healthy diet by emphasizing vegetables, fruit, lean protein and whole grains while not omitting any major food group.
+However we would appreciate more information on how effective the diet is and how easy it is to follow.
 We can see a potential for confusion, misinterpretation of the glycemic index and accordingly, the over consumption of some foods that may have a low to medium GI, but that should be restricted by amount due to calories.
 And, while counting calories is not always necessary in the long term to eat healthily, calories should certainly be taken into account when establishing a degree of moderation in food consumption.

-Indeed, we believe that moderation is the key to healthy eating, as most foods provide benefits to your health as part of the balanced diet which will help you reach your goal weight with Phen Caps.
+In the end, moderation is the key to healthy eating.
+Most foods provide benefits to your health as part of the balanced diet, which means they will all help you reach your goal weight with Phen Caps.